 You must choose exhibitry based on marketing objectives and attendee needs.

 - What Do You Want Visitors to Remember?
-Identfy the sole thing you want visitors to remember about their experience in your booth.
+Identify the sole thing you want visitors to remember about their experience in your booth.
 Often, the memory you want to instill is the name of a new product, a key message, or a positive impression of your staff or the brand.
 By pinpointing this aim you are forced to make sound decisions regarding your exhibitry.

 - How Much Staff & How Many Attendees?
 What is the optimum floor density?
-According to the International Association of Exhibitors and Events it is 28 sq. ft. per person.
+According to the International Association of Exhibitors and Events, it is 28 sq. ft. per person.
 Based upon this, a 20ft. x 20ft. booth would limit occupancy to 14 people.
 It is important to determine how many attendees will occupy your space at once with staff.
 For example, if only three people will occupy the space due to density recommendations do you need a reception counter?
 And if only three or four staff are present do they need a sizeable storage area?

 - What Do Attendees Need?
 It is time to ask hard questions to reassess each show’s unique attendance.
 Who’s going to the expo?
-What do they need and how have these needs changes since 2019?
+What do they need and how have these needs changed since 2000?
 Determine how you want visitors to feel and what you want them to think and know about your brand or product.
 If you understand your ‘audience’ you can choose components that will facilitate face-to-face conversations.